 The Republican Period of Rome > Roman Voting in the Republic

-The Roman assemblies were called to vote after notice of the issue had been publicized.
+Roman assemblies were called to vote after notice of issues had been publicized.
 A magistrate published an edict in front of a contio (a public gathering) and then the issue was posted on a tablet in white paint, according to the University of Georgia's Edward E. Best.

 Did Majority Rule?

 Romans voted in a couple of different groupings: by tribe and by centuria (century).
-Each group, tribe or centuria had one vote that was decided on the basis of a majority of its constituents, so within the group, each member's voted counted as much as anyone else's, but not all groups were equally important.
+Each group, tribe or centuria had one vote.
+This vote was decided by majority vote of the constituents of said group (tribe or tribe or centuria), so within the group, each member's vote counted as much as anyone else's, but not all groups were equally important.

 Candidates, who were voted on together even when there were multiple positions to fill, were counted as elected if they received the vote of one half of the voting groups plus one, so if there were 35 tribes, the candidate won when he had received the support of 18 tribes.